The Required Alternative Society: The Simpler Way.

 Many shops would open only two or three days a week.
 If you need a pair of shoes you might get them on Tuesday or Saturday.
 In familiar neighbourhoods some shops and local firms might operate without shop assistants, via stalls where you serve yourself, further reducing the amount of work that needs doing.

 Reducing the GDP does not mean that the living standards of the poorest must sink even lower than they are now.
 The goal would be to enable all to have access to all the things that are sufficient to make a high quality of life possible regardless of income, such as community workshops, festivals, free fruit, a humble house, a livelihood, a caring community and a leisure rich environment.
 The average dollar income and GDP per person would be far lower than they are now, people would be far less wealthy in conventional dollar terms, but the quality of life of all could be far higher than the rich world average now.
 One will need very little money to live well, and one’s monetary income or wealth will not influence one’s quality of life.
 That will derive primarily from one’s public and social context, including the landscape, supportive community, festivals and social activities to participate in.
-Therefore, inequality of monetary income will not be important, and the solution to problems such as poverty will not be via redistribution of income.
+Therefore, inequality of monetary income will not be important, and the solution to problems such as poverty will not be via gifting surpluses redistribution of income.
 The monetarily ‘poorest’ will have as much access to all these things as anyone else.
+(This does not mean that redistribution is undesirable.)

 Mostly small, highly self-sufficient local economies.

 As has been explained, in a world of scarce resources shared among all, most of the goods and services we use will have to come from close to where we live.
 Economic self-sufficiency should be seen in terms of concentric circles.
 In the centre is the most important economic and social unit, the household.
-This will be more important in most people’s lives than their ‘career’.
-Outside this will be the neighbourhood, then the suburb or town where less frequently needed goods and services will be available, e.g., doctors.
-Then the town’s surrounding region will contain a dairy, timber plantations, grain and grazing lands, and some of the factories that would supply into the surrounding region, e.g., for fridges and radios.
+This will probably be more important in most people’s lives than their ‘career’.
+Outside this will be the neighbourhood, then the suburb or town where less frequently needed goods and services will be available, e.g., medical care.
+Then the town’s surrounding region will contain things like a dairy, timber plantations, grain and grazing lands, and some of the factories that would supply into the surrounding region, e.g., for fridges and radios.
 Some of these items would be exported out of the region.
-Much less will come from the state and national economic sectors, and very little from overseas, perhaps some high tech medical or computer equipment.
+Much less will come from the state and national economic sectors, and very little from overseas, perhaps some things like high tech medical or computer equipment.

 Market forces and the profit motive.

-In an acceptable alternative economy market forces cannot be allowed to continue as major determinants of economic affairs.
-The market is a major cause of global problems, mainly because it cannot yield just or ecologically acceptable outcomes.
 In addition the fundamental motivation within markets is not acceptable.
 In markets prices are set as high as possible, which means that the driving principle is to maximise self-interest, i.e., it is greed.
-Price is not set by reference to the cost of production, or the capacity of the seller to make a sufficient income, etc. Markets are about buyers and sellers trying to get as rich as possible, and that is not a satisfactory motive in an ideal society.
+Price is not set by reference to the cost of production, or the capacity of the seller to make a sufficient income, etc. (In 2023 the cheapest plastic spectacle frame at OPSM Sydney was priced at 27 times the probable production cost.
+(Barrett and Rachwani, 2023.)
 (Again, it is explained below that a satisfactory society is not possible unless there is profound value change, e.g., away from concern with maximising or gain.)

 In the distant future what is produced, how it is distributed, and what is to be developed will be relatively unimportant problems decided without fuss by routine rational decision-making processes which focus on what is needed to give all people a high quality of life.
 Humans will preoccupy themselves with more important things.
 However, at present we are far from being capable of organising things that way, so in the near future we will probably have an interim arrangement which still uses the market for some purposes but begins to subject it to greater social control and shifts important production and supply issues out of it.

-So much of the economy might remain as a (carefully monitored) form of private enterprise carried on by small firms, households and cooperatives.
+So, much of the economy might remain as a (carefully monitored) form of private enterprise carried on by small firms, households and cooperatives.
 Market forces might operate in some regulated sectors.
 For example, the kinds of bicycles on sale probably could be left entirely to the market.
 Local market days could enable individuals and families to sell small amounts of garden and craft produce.
-However, the market must not be allowed to determine important issues, especially whether people have jobs or what developments take place in the town.
+However, the market must not be allowed to determine any important issues, especially whether people have jobs or what developments take place in the town.
 In other words, market forces might be allowed to make most of the economic decisions – but none of the important ones!
-The sector we will develop whereby we will ensure provision of basic necessities, Economy B (below), will be run via deliberate, collective rational decisions about what we need.
+The sector we will develop whereby we will ensure provision of basic necessities, the Needs-Driven economy (below), will be run via deliberate, collective rational decisions about what we need.

-Note that an economy containing these small private firms would not be a capitalist economy because these small firms would best be regarded as the tools people possess and work with to earn a modest, stable income and thus a secure livelihood.
+Note that an economy containing these small private firms would not be a capitalist economy because these small firms would best be regarded as the tools people possess and work with to earn a modest, stable income and thus enjoy a secure livelihood.
 They do not involve investing capital in order to accumulate capital in order to constantly increase investments and wealth, without having to do any work.
 Market forces would never be allowed to settle the distribution of income or the access to a livelihood.

-In the present economy the idea of having firms under social control is assumed to mean big, authoritarian, centralised bureaucracies and states which make and enforce all the economic decisions.
-This is not necessary or desirable and will be avoided by having the control in the hands of the small localities where citizens can deal with a greatly reduced economic agenda through direct, open and participatory procedures.
 Again, because local conditions, resources, skills and traditions will be the important factors determining how local economies can best function, local people are the ones who know these and are in the best position to make the decisions most likely to satisfy local needs.
 It will make no sense for distant governments to decide what is best for your town to plant when another parking lot has been dug up.
 Thus, the form of social control here has nothing to do with ‘big-state socialism’, as socialism is usually conceived and has mostly been practised.

 In making these decisions communities will consider all relevant moral, social and ecological considerations, not just dollar costs and benefits to capitalists or purchasers.
 If a firm was struggling or becoming inefficient, we would not let market forces dump those workers or owners into unemployment.
 We would make community decisions about what to do.
 We might work out whether assistance, including loans and grants from the town bank, would be appropriate, or whether technical advice is needed.
 A community might decide to keep a small bakery or boot repairer from going bankrupt because that is best for the town and for the family running it.
-Or it might decide that it has too many bakers and work out how best those resources might be reorganised via adjustments which were good for all concerned.
+Or it might decide that it has too many bakers and then try to work out how best those resources might be reorganised via adjustments which were good for all concerned.
 Similarly, the community might decide not to buy from a firm that was behaving in an unacceptable way, such as sacking people unnecessarily, or threatening to take over other little firms that are viable, depriving people of their livelihoods.

-Although most firms might be privately owned, we would regard the economy as ; i.e., as arrangements and institutions which the town ‘owns’ and runs in order to make sure the town gets the basic goods and services it needs and to make sure it provides its people with livelihoods.
+Although most firms might be privately owned, we would regard the economy as the arrangements and institutions which the town ‘owns’ and runs in order to make sure the town gets the basic goods and services it needs and to make sure it provides its people with livelihoods.
 So, if a transnational corporation came into the town intending to drive our bakery bankrupt and take its business, we could make sure it couldn’t succeed – simply by refusing to buy from it.
 Obviously, things like this cannot be done without vigilant, caring, public-spirited citizens.
 Note how the new economic system cannot be thought of separately from the new political system, and neither can function without new ideas and values, that is, a new culture.

 Above all, these strategies will enable us to ensure that all people have a livelihood.
 This is very important.
 The conventional economy sees no problem in allowing those who are most rich and powerful to take or destroy the business, markets and livelihoods of others, and thus accumulate to a few the opportunities to earn that were spread among many.
 Its fundamental competitive design constantly worsens this problem.
-Globalisation eliminates the livelihoods of millions of people and enables a few giant corporations to get the business and the resources little people once had access to.
+Globalisation eliminates the livelihoods of millions of people and enables a few giant corporations to get the business and the resources little people once had.
 A satisfactory society will not let this happen.
 One of its supreme priorities will be to ensure that everyone has a livelihood, and clearly this is only possible if local communities have control of their own local economic development and can operate contrary to market forces.

 This aligns with the old Catholic principle of ‘distributivism’.
 It recognises that it is not satisfactory to allow some to get very rich and then redistribute (a little of) their wealth to the poor; the sensible approach is to make sure opportunities to produce and earn are well distributed, and this means curbs must be put on the capacity of the rich and energetic to take more than they need.